ropensci/rmangal/README.md

 serializes ecological interaction matrices into nodes (e.g. taxon, individuals or population) and interactions (i.e. edges).
-For each network, Mangal offers the opportunity to store study context such as the location, sampling environment, inventory date and informations pertaining to the original publication.
-For every nodes involved in the ecological networks, Mangal references unique taxonomic identifiers such as Encyclopedia of Life (EOL), Catalogue of Life (COL), Global Biodiversity Information Facility (GBIF) etc. and can extend nodes informations to individual traits.
+For each network, Mangal offers the opportunity to store study context such as the location, sampling environment, inventory date and information pertaining to the original publication.
+For every nodes involved in the ecological networks, Mangal references unique taxonomic identifiers such as Encyclopedia of Life (EOL), Catalogue of Life (COL), Global Biodiversity Information Facility (GBIF) etc. and can extend nodes information to individual traits.

 **rmangal** is an R client to the Mangal database and provides various functions to explore his content through search functions.
 It offers methods to retrieve